-A Procedure for handling concerns and complaints School name: Ellingham VC Primary and Woodton Primary Schools
+A Procedure for handling concerns and complaints

 All schools in Norfolk want their pupils to be healthy, happy and safe, and to achieve.
 They recognise that parents, guardians or carers play an important part in making this happen.
 Cooperation between parents, staff and governors leads to a shared sense of purpose and a good atmosphere in the school.